Sustainable Scrubs

 About the Project

-We identified hospital scrubs as a key area for improvement following an observation day at NHS Golden Jubilee Hospital.
-Our approach involves reviewing relevant literature and policies, adopting an ethnographic approach through targeted observations, and shadowing NHS Scotland staff.
+This project has involved reviewing relevant literature and policies, adopting an ethnographic approach through targeted observations, and shadowing NHS Scotland staff.
 We have mapped the entire product lifecycle of scrubs, gathering insights from medical staff, hospital porters, and laundry teams.
 These insights will guide our collaborative design-led interventions.
+With the new materials, the scrubs cause less harm to the planet and are compostable at the end of their life.

 Project Gallery (6)